Modules

 Returns:

-Evaluate the frequency-response and bifurcation curves at given numerical values.
+Evaluate the backbone curve for given numerical parameters.
 This transforms the sympy expressions to numpy arrays.
+They can then be plotted.

 Parameters: